 Mistake 3 – Not being flexible

 When you enter a new place, you don’t know much.
 You observe, research, and try to create a plan.
-When you start executing your plan you might find out that some of the things aren’t the way you assumed it to be.
+When you start executing your plan, you might find out that some of the things aren’t the way you assumed them to be.
 You might have to adjust the plan.
 Don’t get discouraged, instead be flexible and make the change immediately to reach your goals.

 The first few months in a new company might be challenging.
 However, with little hard work and unwavering determination, you can get past the challenges and create a positive image in your new company.

-All you need is a solid plan and the right tools to manage your sales.
+All you need is a solid plan and the right tools to manage your sales tasks and achieve your sales quota.
 So invest time in research, be focused, and create a proper 30-60-90 day sales plan.
 You need to know what you are going to do in the next three months.

 For instance, Salesmate is a great CRM designed for sales teams of various sizes.
-It helps in streamlining the sales process, automating some of the time-consuming tasks, and managing deals.
-If your company isn’t using this high-end tool then you can surely suggest this tool to your manager after exploring the benefits it will provide to you and your sales team.
+It helps in streamlining the sales process, automating time-consuming tasks, and managing deals.
+If you want to know how Salesmate can help your company, take a free 15-day trial and find it out yourself!